aremmell/libsir/README.md

 ### Visual Studio Code

-There is already a code-workspace in the repository (and my primary means of compiling and debugging the library across platforms).
+There is already a code‑workspace in the repository (and my primary means of compiling and debugging the library across platforms).
 As of right now, the build and launch tasks are not fully functional for every platform, but that's easy enough to figure out, right?.

 ### Visual Studio 2022